milkbottledude/woodlands-jb_tracker/Documentation.md

 29          prediction = rfr_model.predict(input_df)
 30          return render_template("index.html", date=date_value, time=time_hour, ampm=ampm, pred=round(prediction[0], 3), pic_no=round(prediction[0], 0))
 ```
 First, I imported 3 additional packages (Lines 3-5).
-Joblib to load in the weights from rfr_model.joblib, pandas to create an input table for the rfr_model, since we need to feed the ML model data in table format, and numpy for the π value which we use in Lines 27-28.
+Joblib to load in the weights from rfr_model.joblib ⚖️, pandas 🐼 to create an input table for the rfr_model, since we need to feed the ML model data in table format, and numpy for the π value which we use in Lines 27-28.

-I load the weights (Line 9) and create a row of column names for the pandas dataframe (Line 10), after which I create the df with a single row of 8 zeros for each column (Line 22).
-I convert the date_value, which is the date input by the user, from a string to a datetime object (Line 23), before finding out what day of the week it is in index format (Line 24).
+I load in the weights (Line 9) and create a row of column names for the pandas dataframe (Line 10).
+After that I create the df with a single row of 8 zeros, one for each of the 8 columns (Line 22).
+I convert the date_value 📅, which is the date input by the user, from a string to a datetime object (Line 23), before finding out what day of the week it is (Line 24) in index format.
 0 stands for Monday, 6 stands for Sunday, and I think you can figure out the rest.

 Once again, to avoid multicollinearity, I did not add a column for 'Sunday'.
 I check if the day index is < 6.
 If it is, that means its not a Sunday, so I proceed to change the corresponding column value from 0 (❌) to 1 (✅) in Line 26.

-i apply sin-cos encoding to the 'time_hour' value in Lines 27-28, then store the numpy array of predictions in the variable 'prediction' (Line 29).
+i apply sin-cos encoding to the 'time_hour' value 🕒 (Line 27-28), then store the numpy array of predictions in the variable 'prediction' (Line 29).

-In Line 30, I render the template and pass all the relevant variables to the html file.
-Some new additions include 'pred' and 'pic_no'.
-I round the prediction off to 3dp for pred so that the output does not look to messy, and to nearest whole number for pic_no because the jam images in [static/](GAE/static) only represent whole numbers from 1-5.
+In Line 30, I render the HTML file 📂 and pass all the relevant variables to it.
+The new additions are the 'pred' and 'pic_no' arguments.
+I round the prediction off to 3dp for 'pred' so that the output does not look to messy, and to nearest whole number for 'pic_no' because the jam images in [static/](GAE/static) only represent whole number values from 1-5.

-Notice how I type 'prediction[0]' instead of just 'prediction', thats because 'prediction' itself is a numpy array.
+Notice how I type 'prediction[0]' instead of just 'prediction', thats because the 'prediction' variable itself is a numpy array.
 To extract the actual integer value, I have to iterate through the array.

-Now let's test run this and see how the output looks like, I'll run it with just the prediction value first (Fig 5.5), then if there are no issues I'll include the jam image in the output too (Fig 5.6).
+Now let's test run this and see how the output looks like.
+I'll run it with just the prediction value first (Fig 5.5), then if there are no issues I'll include the jam image in the output too 🖼️ (Fig 5.6).
 You can see how they turned out below.

 insert vid of with pred